nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 1. Inspect the `/includes/ssl/ssl_intermediate.conf` file, you will see that the TLS version is set to 1.0, 1.1, 1.2 on line #19 with the `ssl_protocols` directive.
 You can modify this to meet your needs if you like.

-1. Edit your `tls-cars.example.com.conf` configuration, and change the comments to use the `/includes/ssl/ssl_intermediate.conf`, instead of the ssl_strong.conf.
+1. Update your `tls-cars.example.com.conf` file within your mounted folder (`labs/lab3/nginx-oss/etc/nginx/conf.d`) and change the comments to use the `/includes/ssl/ssl_intermediate.conf`, instead of the `ssl_strong.conf`.

     ```nginx
     ...snip